 Anticipate the questions employers ask when looking for top talent.
 Using your resume, provide quick answers to the most pressing questions they might ask.
 Here are some you should consider:

-- What are your most important achievements when it comes to sales?
+- What are your most significant achievements when it comes to sales?

-- Have you won any award or accolade?
+- Have you won any awards or accolades?

 - How did your previous employers benefit from your performance?